 When The O.C. ended six years ago, many Hollywood insiders expected Adam Brody to become a big player in the entertainment industry.
 While the actor is certainly earning a nice living as a performer, he’s doing it on his own terms.

 The 33-year-old is taking on roles that may seem unexpected to many of his fans.
-Whether it’s “the token white guy” in Baggage Claim or porn star Harry Reems in Lovelace, Brody is following a road less travelled when it comes to guiding his career.
+Whether it’s “the token white guy” in Baggage Claim or adult film star Harry Reems in Lovelace, Brody is following a road less travelled when it comes to guiding his career.

 In a recent interview, he told the Los Angeles Times, “I have a say in my career to a certain point, but I can only play with the toys I’m given.
 My agent fishes and brings me the couple catches of the month.
 He errs on the side of ‘let’s do it’ and I err on the side of ‘let’s not’ and we meet in the middle.”